bdgroves/topo-riv-blender/README.md

 2. In the `Snakefile`, we specify many **rules**, which are steps in the code.
 For each rule, a subcommand is executed to take specified input files and make output files.
 3. The first rule, `rule all`, is a special rule.
 This is the final expected output that we want the `snakemake` pipeline to make.
 In the `Snakefile`, the final outputs are the rendered images `phase_2_visualize/out/render_140100.png`, `phase_2_visualize/out/render_02050302.png`, and `phase_2_visualize/out/render_070400030309.png`.
 When you run `snakemake --cores 1`, `snakemake` will recognize that these images do not exist and will then work backwards to find all the inputs necessary to make them.
 If those inputs don't exist, it keeps working backwards until it has everything it needs.

-In the example below, we will explain the workflow for making ***Figure 1*** (HUC8: 02050302, the Upper Juniata in Central Pennsylvania).
+In the example below, we will explain the workflow for making <a href="#fig1">Figure 1</a> (HUC8: 02050302, the Upper Juniata in Central Pennsylvania).
 This workflow is executed by running: `snakemake --cores 1 phase_2_visualize/out/render_02050302.png`.
 On my MacBook Pro (M2 Max chip) the pipeline took ~2 minutes to run.
 Depending on your specific hardware a single fetch, process, and render step should not take longer than 5 minutes.
 For other HUCs, you can specify snakemake to make a rendered image of a HUC like this, but alternatively, you can change the list of outputs in `rule all` in the `Snakefile`. **Note**: For clarity, some of the additional parameters and files are omitted from the description below.

 <div align="center">
     <img src="images/dag_readme.png" alt="render example of HUC 02050302" width="50%">